meliorence/react-native-snap-carousel/README.md

 ### Custom interpolations

-On top of the new layouts, we've exposed the logic we used so that users can create their own awesome layouts!
+:book: On top of the new layouts, we've exposed the logic we used so that users can create their own awesome layouts!
 If you're interested, take a deep breath and see [the dedicated documentation](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/CUSTOM_INTERPOLATIONS.md).

 Here are two examples of what can easily be achieved (you can explore [the source code](https://github.com/archriss/react-native-snap-carousel/blob/master/example/src/utils/animations.js) and try it live in [the provided example](https://github.com/archriss/react-native-snap-carousel/tree/master/example)):